 Facility Security Measures: The location of the facility itself is an important first look at how the company handles security.
 Although critical, this is one area where many BPO providers fail.
 Before you even enter a facility, it should be located in a secure area.
 Look for a provider that houses operations within Special Economic Zones (SEZ), which require authorization to enter by local governments, and make sure to discover in which parts of the city their office is located.

-Office Space Security: Office security begins at the entry to the production floors from the commercial space.
+Office Space Security: Office data security begins at the entry to the production floors from the commercial space.
 The area should absolutely require access cards, while the employees should be using biometric fingerprinting access.
 This way, doors don’t open if one’s fingerprint is not recorded.
 In addition, highly controlled areas of the office (server rooms, etc.) with sensitive information should have a special card/biometric access for top-level management only.

 Surveillance: It’s tried and true for a reason.
 Video surveillance works, as does security personnel.
 Your provider should have video surveillance 24/7 with security guards manning entrances round-the-clock.